waqarabbas123/Simple-Quiz-Example-of-JS/README.md

 #__Simple Quiz

-Using the logic of javascript i can make a simple project quiz mostly we focus on the logic of javascript in this projects
+Using the logic of javascript i can makw a simple project quiz game.
+Mostly we focus on javascript logics .